Policy as code

 Formatsupported_formatsThe package formats the policy applies to.

-Currently supported: npm, python.
+Currently supported: go, maven, npm, nuget, and python.

 Cooldown periodwithin_past_daysThe minimum age, in days, a package must reach before it appears in the index.
 Packages published more recently than this value are hidden from the index.